zhao201730685110/ICp-banking-microservices/README.md

 ---

-# Step 2 - Build and deploy a docker image to IBM Cloud private
+# Step 2 - Build and deploy a Docker image to IBM Cloud private

 The objective is to build a Docker image from the banking application and then deploy it to the IBM Cloud private.

 ## Part 1 - Build the Docker image from the LinuxOne Community Cloud

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build, users can create an automated build that executes several command-line instructions, step by step.
+Using Docker build, users can create an automated build that executes several command-line instructions, step by step.

-1. Create your LinuxONE virtual server to build the docker image from the LinuxOne Community Cloud following the [virtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):
+1. Create your LinuxONE virtual server to build the Docker image from the LinuxOne Community Cloud following the [virtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):

 	1. You will request access to LinuxONE Community Cloud.
 	2. You will make a first time setup.